- Practice Areas

-Although over 85% of cases settle rather than go to trial, Georgia insurance companies are litigating more and more often so you do need to understand that sometimes our firm will suggest that you allow us to file suit to get fair compensation for your injury.
+Although over 85% of cases settle rather than go to trial, Georgia insurance companies are litigating more and more often so you do need to understand that sometimes our Atlanta accident lawyers will suggest that you allow us to file suit to get fair compensation for your injury.
 Below is a timeline that outlines the process and what you can expect at each step of the way:

 During stage one, you will meet with the attorney in person and lay out a general game plan for how things will go.
 Understand that actual timelines are determined by your medical care.
 Mr. Simon cannot prepare a demand to the insurance company until your medical care is finished and all of the bills and records are in.
 During stage one, Mr. Simon will: